mrgerwin/LOZ10/README.md

 # LOZ10
 Making Items

 In this lesson we will be making items for the game.
 Start by using game1.7.1.py because it has some bug fixes that I talk about in the video, it is coded to work with python_functions7.
+All png files should be downloaded and placed in the same folder as your game file.
 If you get stuck then the completed code from the video is game1.8.

 Video - YouTube - https://youtu.be/m8Eb5ySOoPM
 Video - EdPuzzle - https://edpuzzle.com/media/5f1b3923b5381c3f2cf05bd7